signature-opensource/CK-Globalization/README.md

 The `leakAll` parameter states whether all exceptions must be exposed or only the `MCException` ones.
 When null, it defaults to `CoreApplicationIdentity.IsDevelopmentAndInitialized`: we want to be sure to be in "#Dev" environment to leak the exceptions.

-The idea here is that if the developper took the time to emit a `MCException` rather than a mere exception, this exception is then
+The idea here is that if the developer took the time to emit a `MCException` rather than a mere exception, this exception is then
 "safe enough" to be displayed to an end user.

 ## The ResName is optional but important.
-When a developper is in a hurry, he may not have time to choose and set a resource name for a CodeString.
+When a developer is in a hurry, he may not have time to choose and set a resource name for a CodeString.
 In this case, an automatic resource name is computed: "SHA.v8xu6U8beqBaBHUJA-Jfk6cYiuA" for instance is the default resource name of the plain text "text" (it is the base64url encoding of the SHA1 of the format string).

-This resource name can perfectly be used in the translation resources: the developper is not required to choose a resource name.
+This resource name can perfectly be used in the translation resources: the developer is not required to choose a resource name.
 Translations can come later and provided without necessarily updating the source code... or never if English is fine.

 SHA1 automatic resource names never clash by design.
 When multiple locations in source code create the same CodeString, their SHA1 are equal and the same resource will apply to all of them.
-If a developper changes one of them, it will become "untranslated" until a dedicated resource is provided.
+If a developer changes one of them, it will become "untranslated" until a dedicated resource is provided.

-Explicit resource names seems better, but the same name can be defined by 2 different developpers (in 2 modules) with a totally different format string.
+Explicit resource names seems better, but the same name can be defined by 2 different developers (in 2 modules) with a totally different format string.

 SHA1 or explicit, managing resource names requires to take care of: